angr/angr-doc/docs/states.md

 ## Symbolic Constraints

 Symbolic expressions would be pretty boring on their own.
 After all, the last few that we created could take *any* numerical value, as they were completely unconstrained.
 This makes them uninteresting.
-To spice things up, SimuVEX has the concept of symbolic constraints.
+To spice things up, angr has the concept of symbolic constraints.
 Symbolic constraints represent, aptly, constraints (or restrictions) on symbolic expressions.
 It might be easier to show you:

 ```python
 # make a copy of the state so that we don't screw up the original with our experimentation